 Essentially, anything that would normally arise out of a pregnancy.

 Under UK law, if your surrogate is based in the UK, then she (and her husband, wife or civil partner if she has one) will be the legal parent/s, regardless of her genetic connection to the child she gives birth to.
-In order to extinguish these parental rights, you will have to apply to the family court for a Parental Order.
+In order to become your child's legal parents, you will have to apply to the family court for a Parental Order.
 Our sister organisation NGA Law has helped hundreds of families with legal parenthood and is happy to help you understand how this applies to you and the process to apply for a Parental Order.
 Contact us to find out more about how we can help.

 Many intended parents go abroad to find their surrogate and there are a number of destinations that offer regulated surrogacy including the US, Canada, Georgia, Ukraine and Greece.
 There are a number of other unregulated destinations that are evolving and should be approached with caution.
 The US is the most established destination and Canada also has a robust legal framework (although matches are managed differently than the US).